Parent page: Altium On-Prem Enterprise Server

 MCADModelName.
 This field is required if the parent option is enabled.
 If left blank, the button will be disabled.

-This page is used to create and manage a list of Workspace user members; people who are to have access to the NEXUS Server and/or the associated technologies installed with it.
+This page is used to create and manage a list of Workspace members; people who are to have access to the Enterprise Server and/or the associated technologies installed with it.

-Access and manage the users of your NEXUS Server from the Users page of the interface.
+Access and manage the users of your Enterprise Server from the Users page of the interface.

-Access and manage the roles of your NEXUS Server from the Roles page of the interface.
+Access and manage the roles of your Enterprise Server from the Roles page of the interface.

-As an Administrator for your NEXUS Server you have the ability to not only view active server sessions (connections), but also the ability to terminate a session for any user currently accessing that server.
+As an Administrator for your Enterprise Server, you have the ability to not only view active server sessions (connections), but also the ability to terminate a session for any user currently accessing that server.

 This page is used to configure and run an LDAP Sync task.
-This allows an administrator of your NEXUS Server to leverage the network domain’s existing username and password credentials, so that user credentials do not have to be created manually one at a time on the Users page.
-When set up correctly the Users page will automatically populate with user credentials, enabling any user listed to sign into the server using their regular corporate network username and password.
+This allows an administrator of your Enterprise Server to leverage the network domain’s existing username and password credentials, so that user credentials do not have to be created manually one at a time on the Users page.
+When set up correctly the Users page will automatically populate with user credentials, enabling any user listed to connect to the server using their regular corporate network username and password.

-Adding an LDAP Sync task through the NEXUS Server's browser interface.
+Adding an LDAP Sync task through the Enterprise Server's browser interface.

 Related page: Environment Configuration Management